Applications for Special Guardianship Orders

 - Their ability and suitability to bring up the child until he/she reaches the age of eighteen.

-Consideration of the proposed contact arrangements and the support needs of the child, parents and the prospective special guardian (see Section 11, Assessment for Support).
+Consideration of the proposed contact arrangements and the support needs of the child, parents/those who have parental responsibility and the prospective special guardian (see Section 11, Assessment for Support).

 7. Report to the Court